sbordt/markovmixing/README.md

     print mc.get_iterations(1)
     {0: array([ 1.,  0.,  0.,  0.,  0.]), 1: array([ 0.5 ,  0.25,  0.  ,  0.  ,  0.25]), 2: array([ 0.375 ,  0.25  ,  0.0625,  0.0625,  0.25  ]), 4: array([ 0.2734375 ,  0.22265625,  0.140625  ,  0.140625  ,  0.22265625]), 8: array([ 0.21347046,  0.2041626 ,  0.18910217,  0.18910217,  0.2041626 ])}

-Given these iterations, mixing can be computed.
-For total-variation distance, there is an additional utility method.
+Given these iterations (i.e. evolved initial distributions), mixing can be computed.
+For total-variation distance, there is a utility method.

     (t,tv) = mc.distribution_tv_mixing(1)